MichalMaruska-TomTom/chicken-git/README.md

 * `git` is a higher-level interface around `git-lolevel`, providing record types for each libgit2 structure.

-Documentation will be written shortly.
+Limited documentation is available at <http://wiki.call-cc.org/eggref/4/git>.

 ## Notes

-The API is nowhere near final, and open for improvement as it is used and common cases are identified.
+The API is nowhere near final, and open for improvement as it is used, common cases are identified, and libgit2 itself changes.
 Some functionality is not yet provided, mainly configuration parsing, custom backends and treebuilders.
 Obviously, patches are more than welcome.

 ## Contact